Irish Convention: Europe intervenes

-Just at this moment a fatal blow to the Convention was delivered by the dramatically deteriorated military situation on the Western Front.
+Just at this moment a fatal blow to the convention was delivered by the dramatically deteriorated military situation on the Western Front.
 Home Rule became hostage to the massive German Spring Offensive of 21 March which swept all before it, their Operation Michael breaking through Hubert Gough's Fifth Army and the 16th (Irish) Division on 24 March and it seemed would reach the Channel coast.
 Between 21 March and the end of April the British Army lost more than 300,000 men.

-Just at the moment the final Convention report signed 8 April, carried by sixty-six votes to thirty-four (short of a 'substantial agreement'), marking the final phase of the Convention, arrived in Downing Street, the ensuing need for military manpower forced the cabinet to extend conscription to include Ireland.
+Just at the moment the final Convention report signed 8 April, carried by sixty-six votes to thirty-four (short of a 'substantial agreement'), marking the final phase of the convention, arrived in Downing Street, the ensuing need for military manpower led the cabinet to extend conscription to include Ireland.
 The main document called for the immediate establishment of self-government by an Irish Ministry consisting of two houses, with special provisions for southern and northern Unionists.
 It was accompanied by two minority reports along with five 'notes'.
 Resolution of the Irish question therefore became intertwined with the military manpower crisis.
 Lloyd George and his Cabinet agreed to simultaneously introduce Home Rule and apply conscription in Ireland.